 On each night there will be a short and a long course.
 The short swim will generally be 300m-1000m, while the long swim will be 1000m-1500m.
 Exact distances will vary depending on conditions.
 Where possible, the short course swim will extend to longer distances in the new year.

 Starts will be in waves, with the short swim starting first (orange caps).
 The long course will start after 15 minutes, with strong swimmers starting first (white caps), confident swimmers in wave two (green caps) and recreational swimmers in wave three (red caps).
 Less confident swimmers are asked to start at the rear of wave two or three.
 A designated kayaker will accompany these swimmers, who will also be in view of a shore official at all times.
 Choose these options if you enjoy the company and security of the series environment, but are not concerned about competition or times (times will be taken however as this is a check that all swimmers are accounted for).

 Times will be adjusted to reflect the wave start, so you’ll receive your exact swim time.
 However, it’s important that you verify your wave start on registration and have the correct coloured cap.

 The top female and male swimmer for the year will be determined by awarding points to the first ten male and female swimmers (regardless of age) in the long swim each night.

 The top non-wetsuit competitors will also be awarded points to determine the best non-wetsuit swimmers in male and female divisions.
 You will be asked to choose wetsuit or non-wetsuit when you enter.
-You must notify officials if you change this during the season
+Buoyancy shorts, flotation shorts or core shorts may not be worn in the non-wetsuit division.
+You must notify officials if you change between wetsuit and non-wetsuit during the season

 As well, to determine the best swimmers in each age group, season points will accumulate in the following categories: